ttran0012/A-basic-Calculator/README.md

 # A-basic-Calculator

-A basic Calculator with +, -, %, and *.
+A basic Calculator with +, -, %, and \*.
+That handles basical mathematical eqations.